Novaline-product-dev/Blender/Utilities/wiki_sim/Readme.md

 1. Download the [latest Wikipedia dump](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2).
 (This is around 14 GB.)

-2. Use Attardi's wikiextractor to get from the .xml.bz2 format to HTML.
-First, get it:
+2. Use Attardi's `wikiextractor` to get from the .xml.bz2 format to HTML.
+First, get the script:

  `git clone https://github.com/attardi/wikiextractor.git`,